 For more specialist readers, these are my scholarly book chapters and journal articles.

 I presented this research first as a seminar paper at the Interwar Women Writers Symposium in June 2018 at King College London, and expanded it into this much longer article, published 26/12/20.
 My argument is that while Rose Macaulay wrote about women in the context of their domestic responsibilities, in fiction and in her journalism, this was predicated on her resistance to the idea that women should de facto be the housekeeper, the cook, the homemaker.
 She saw no reason why women should be expected to be interested in these aspects of living, or have to do them if they did not wish to.
-I’ll put up the pdf for download at the end of 2021, and meanwhile you can access it here: https://doi.org/10.1080/09574042.2020.1844938.
+You can access it here: https://doi.org/10.1080/09574042.2020.1844938.

 This article is the written-up version of a conference paper I gave at Oxford Brookes University in May 2017, about research I did in the W H Smith archive at the University of Reading’s Special Collections, on the company’s struggle to apply and adapt its usual censorship of the books it sold openly, privately or not at all, in the wake of the Lady Chatterley trial on obscene publications.
 It’s now published in a special issue of Logos.
 You can also download the pdf here: LOGOS article on WHSmith